{/*

 • Google Related Search Suggestions: These are the suggestions you find at the bottom of any search engine results page.
 Type a keyword and scroll down for related searches.

 • Amazon Suggest: Tap on Amazon.
 The biggest e-commerce marketplace in the world is the keyword goldmine.
 Head over to the Amazon search bar and enter a keyword you believe describes your product.
-When you are still typing, Amazon gives a list of suggestions around that keyword, and boom!
+As you continue typing, Amazon provides a list of suggestions related to that keyword, and voilà!
 There you go.
 The buzzwords Amazon recommends are highly targeted.

-• Keyword Dominator: This tool helps you find the long-tail keywords a lot faster.
-Keyword Dominator thoroughly scrapes Amazon suggestions as for one keyword; it gives you tens of keyword ideas.
+• Keyword Dominator: This tool helps you find long-tail keywords much faster.
+Keyword Dominator thoroughly scrapes Amazon suggestions for one keyword; it gives you tens of keyword ideas.

 • SEMrush: SEMrush does not generate or suggest keywords with seed words.
-Instead, it gives you the list of keywords your competitor ranks for.
-And it is ah-mazing!
+Instead, it provides you with a list of keywords your competitor ranks for.
+And it is fantastic!
 SEMrush will also give you sites that are similar to the ones you are looking at.
 You can get a lot more with its paid version.

 2. E-Commerce Website Architecture

 Meaning, the structure that organizes and presents the content on your website.
 A good site architecture means a great user experience.
-There are three main organizational structures—namely, Hierarchical, Sequential, and Matrix.
+There are three main organizational structures: hierarchical, sequential, and matrix.

-How you organize your site is essential for an e-commerce website as you would have a considerable number of pages and do not want your audience to wander here and there.
+How you organize your site is essential for an e-commerce website, as you would have a considerable number of pages and do not want your audience to wander around.

-A bad user flow experience not only hurts your audience but your SEO as well.
-Always remember that a user should take a maximum of three clicks to return to the Home page.
+A bad user flow experience hurts your audience and SEO.
+A user should take a maximum of three clicks to return to the Home page.

 Below are a few ways to map out your website architecture.

-• When you are going with drop-down menus, make sure you use HTML.
+• When you use drop-down menus, make sure you use HTML.
 Search engines cannot find the navigation unless the code is written in HTML.
 According to Moz, the maximum number of links per page is 100.
-Keep that in mind and plan your navigation bar.
+Keep that in mind when planning your navigation bar.

-• When you are going with filters, keep your attention on URL parameters.
+• When using filters, pay attention to URL parameters.

 3. On-Page SEO

-We hope you set up your site architecture by this step.
-If not, go to step-2 and come back.
+We hope you have set up your site architecture by this step.
+If not, go to step 2 and come back.

 On-page SEO is all about optimizing individual pages to make them rank higher and drive more relevant traffic.
-And it beyond tweaking title and description tags.
-We narrowed down the must-have on-page SEO elements that never abandon.
+And it goes beyond tweaking title and description tags.
+We identified the essential on-page SEO elements that have never been abandoned.

 a.Title Tag: Everyone knows that we should use our target keyword in the Title Tag.
 But do not just stop there.
 Adding modifiers could help you show up in long-tail keyword searches.